 White Collar Crime & Criminal Tax Law

 "White collar reinvented", because schirach.law thinks NEW.
-As a defender, advisor and counsel, in complex situations where tactical intuition is required. schirach.law forms a unit with its clients.
-With resonant communication that sees the client not only as a case.
-Showing attitude, moving forward in a straight line and breaking new ground is what drives the firm. schirach.law is a learning system and gives everything for success.
+As defense counsel, advisor and counselor, in complex situations where tactical intuition is required. schirach.law forms a unit with its clients.
+With resonant (crisis) communication that sees the client as more than just a case.
+The firm's driving force is to show attitude, move forward in a straightforward manner and break new ground. schirach.law is a learning system and gives everything for success.

 Competencies